helpingwizard/swe-intern-problem-1/README.md

 - **Log Shell Commands**: Automatically stores commands typed in the terminal.
 - **Search Command History**: Allows users to search through their command history using a keyword.
-- **Cross-Shell Support**: Works with Bash, Zsh, and similar shells.
 - **Persistent Storage**: Stores command history in PostgreSQL, ensuring data is not lost when the terminal session ends.
 - **Easy Setup**: Uses Docker and Docker Compose for seamless setup and deployment.